littleosbook/littleosbook/segmentation.md

 will first set `cs` to `0x08`, and then jump to `flush_cs` using its absolute address.

-Whenever we load a new segment selector into a segment register, the processor reads the entire segment descriptor and stores it in shadow registers within the processor.

 ## Further Reading

-- Chapter 3 of the Intel manual [@intel3a] is quite good; low-level and technical.
+- Chapter 3 of the Intel manual [@intel3a] is filled with low-level and technical details about segmentation.
-- The OSDev wiki can be useful: <http://wiki.osdev.org/Segmentation>
+- The OSDev wiki has a page about segmentation: <http://wiki.osdev.org/Segmentation>
 - The Wikipedia page on x86 segmentation might be worth looking into:
   <http://en.wikipedia.org/wiki/X86_memory_segmentation>